 - US Department of Agriculture (USDA) loans are open to rural home buyers with income no higher than 115% of the adjusted area median income, which varies by county.
 These loans also require a minimum of 0% down.
-Uniquely, USDA Loans offer 100% financing to qualified buyers, and allow for all closing costs to be either paid for by the seller or financed into the loan.
+This can minimize how much it costs to buy a house upfront.
+Uniquely, USDA Loans offer 100% financing to qualified buyers.
+The USDA also allows for all closing costs to be either paid for by the seller or financed into the loan.

 Closing costs are lender and third-party fees paid at the close of all real estate transactions, split between buyers and sellers but typically paid mostly by the buyer.
 For a $300,000 home, buyers can expect to pay on average $9,000 to $12,000 (3% to 4%) in closing costs.